Course - Internet Network Architecture - TTM4150

 Internet network architecture, including for example network architecture, addressing, multicast, Content Delivery Networks (CDN), Software Defined Wide Area Networking (SD-WAN), routing (IGP/EGP), quality of service, Multiprotocol Label Switching (MPLS), resource allocation/congestion control, and virtual private networks.

 1) To get a profound understanding of the ideas and philosophy behind the Internet architecture.

 2) To get a profound understanding of the motivation, requirements, functionality, possibilities, and limitations for important protocols in TCP/IP networking.
-The focus is on protocols and architecture for routing, virtual private networks, multicast, CDN, SDN, Quality of Service, resource allocation and congestion control.
+The focus is on protocols and architecture for routing, virtual private networks, multicast, CDN, SD-WAN, Quality of Service, resource allocation and congestion control.

 3) To get a profound understanding of the addressing in the Internet.

 1) To be able to communicate, reason and think creatively about the various mechanisms used in the Internet protocols.
 (Ref. pin A2 above.)

 2) To be able to identify and analyze strengths and weaknesses of the various mechanisms.